-What Is a Conversion Rate?
-And What Does It Mean for My Trades Business?
+What Is a Conversion Rate and What Does It Mean for My Contractor Business?

-If you’re running a trades business in Australia, you probably get leads through your website.
+If you’re running a trades business, you probably get leads through your website.
 You spend money to attract those people whether it’s through business cards, an ad on the side of your van, or paid ads on Facebook/Google.

 By the time they get to your website you KNOW they’re interested in your product or service – otherwise they’d spend their valuable time elsewhere.
 But somewhere between 95% – 98% of those people will leave without ever contacting you, calling you, or asking for a quote.